mpeeples2008/ArchNetSci/_book/index.md

 The four most common object types in R are vectors, matrices, lists, and data frames.
 We have already explored vectors and matrices but we can define these and the other classes in more detail here.

-* vector - a combined set of values all of the same type (character, numeric, etc.)
+* **vector** - a combined set of values all of the same type (character, numeric, etc.).
+Note that if you mix numbers and character data, R will assume every entry represents character data.
-* matrix - a set of values in a rectangular two-way table all of the same type (character, numeric, etc.)
+* **matrix** - a set of values in a rectangular two-way table all of the same type (character, numeric, etc.)
-* data frame - a set of values in a rectangular two-way table where different columns can be different data types
+* **data frame** - a set of values in a rectangular two-way table where different columns can be different data types
-* list - a list is a collection of other R objects that can be vectors, matrices, data frames or others in any format that are combined into a single object.
+* **list** - a list is a collection of other R objects that can be vectors, matrices, data frames or others in any format that are combined into a single object.

 #### Vectors{- #Vec}